 October is the perfect time to book a regular checkup and cleaning with your children’s dentist.
 You can make sure your little one’s teeth are clean before Halloween.
 That way they’ll look nice and shiny for pictures taken in their costumes!
 Additionally, the dentist can check for cavities that your kid might not be able to notice on their own.
 He or she can treat these cavities before candy consumption on Halloween makes the problem worse.
 Your child can also get dental sealants applied to prevent serious dental damage from candy.

-Sealants are essentially thin plastic-like coatings that are painted onto the groves of your child’s molars.
+Sealants are essentially thin plastic-like coatings that are painted onto the grooves of your child’s molars.
 Since these back teeth are often hard to reach with a toothbrush, bacteria can accumulate in their nooks and crannies.
 Your children’s dentist can paint dental sealants onto the molars to keep out any bacteria from entering and wreaking havoc.

 It might be tempting to chow down on hard candy, but doing so can actually fracture your teeth.
 Even having a small chip in the tooth’s enamel can lead to an exposed nerve and severely sensitive teeth, as well as raging toothaches.
 In addition, foods like popcorn husks can get stuck in between the teeth and cause gum infections if not fished out with dental floss.
 If you’re going to enjoy hard candy, suck on it instead, and be sure to keep some floss handy.